Sessions: I never gave Trump reason to believe Obama wiretapped him

 "I never considered meeting with the Russian ambassador to be anything improper in any way," Sessions said.
 "We did not discuss politics or campaigns.
 He came in and we discussed issues like Ukraine and things of that nature."

 Earlier this month, Trump alleged -- without providing evidence -- that President Barack Obama had his "wires tapped" at Trump Tower toward the end of his campaign.

 Obama, through a spokesman, has denied the accusation and the White House appeared to walk back the allegation earlier this week when press secretary Sean Spicer said Trump was speaking broadly about surveillance of his campaign.

+House Intelligence Committee Chairman Devin Nunes, a Republican, said Wednesday that neither he nor the ranking Democrat on the committee, Rep. Adam Schiff, have seen any evidence that Obama wiretapped Trump last year and want the Justice Department to respond to their requests for information by March 20.

+"We don't have any evidence that that took place and, in fact, I don't believe -- just in the last week of time, the people we've talked to -- I don't think there was an actual tap of Trump Tower," Nunes said at a news conference on Capitol Hill.